 To be given any place at all, Paul, “the heretics’ apostle”, had to be split into two literary figures: the Apostle Paul and Simon the Sorcerer.
 The point was to strip from Paul, whoever he may have been, the interpretations of Marcionites and Gnostics, and to consign these to a scapegoat double, the evil twin of Paul, Simon Magus.

 Sounds a lot like Superman fighting the evil distortion of himself as Bizarro.
 Simon Peter fights the “anti-Simon,” Simon Magus, as well.
 So, is the matter settled?
 Stuff like this is never straight-forward or cut and dry.
-However, the similarities between the Paul of Acts and other assorted apocrypha and Josephus, the Paul of the Epistles and what is said by the Church Fathers about Paul match very neatly with what is known about Simon the Magician by his enemies in the Christian Church.
+However, the similarities between the Paul of Acts and other assorted apocrypha and Josephus, the Paul of the Epistles and what is said by the Church Fathers about Paul, the parallels still exist with what is known about Simon the Magician by his enemies in the Christian Church.

 Jesus Paul/Simon Christ Superstar